Homemade Mince Pies

 Fit the blade attachment to your food processor and add your plain flour and pre-sifted icing sugar.
 Pulse until mixed.

 Dot over your chopped cold butter.
 Pulse your food processor until the butter has been mixed in and the mixture has a sandlike texture.
-You will need to give the mixture a shake or a stir in between to be sure the dry mixture at base is incorporated equally.
+You will need to give the mixture a shake or a stir in between to be sure the dry mixture at the base is incorporated equally.

 Add your cold egg and pulse again until the pastry starts to clump together.
 Add your milk and keep pulsing until the mixture starts to form larger balls.

 Tip the pastry out onto a lightly floured surface and then bring it together into a ball.
-Don't knead it though as this will make it tough.
+Don't knead it, though, as this will make it tough.
 Flatten the pastry out to a circle of about 1 inch in depth and then cover with cling film and refrigerate for at least 30 minutes.

 Gently push the pastry circles into the greased muffin tin holes and then fill with 2-3 teaspoons of mincemeat.
-Make sure that you only fill the pastry cases just to slightly below the top edge.
+Make sure that you only fill the pastry cases just slightly below the top edge.

 Place a pastry star on top.
-Beat your remaining egg and brush over the stars.
+Beat your remaining egg and brush it over the stars.
 Then bake for 15 minutes.
 Leave to cool in the tin for a few minutes and then carefully remove to a cooling rack.

 Variations